STAF-003: Statement of Students’ Rights and Responsibilities

 Resident Staff live in single student housing to enforce University regulations, policies, and Housing Terms and Conditions.

-Students have a continuing duty to promptly report to the Office of the Dean of Students any arrests for violations of federal, state, local, or international law, excluding minor traffic violations that do not result in injury to others.
+Students have a continuing duty to promptly report to Student Affairs any arrests for violations of federal, state, local, or international law, excluding minor traffic violations that do not result in injury to others.
 This duty applies regardless of where the arrest occurred (inside or outside the Commonwealth of Virginia) and regardless of whether the University is in session at the time of the arrest.
 An arrest includes the issuance of a written citation or summons regardless of whether the student is taken into custody by law enforcement.
 Charges related to driving under the influence of alcohol or other drugs are not “minor traffic violations” and must be reported.
-Students must contact the Office of the Dean of Students at 434-924-7133 within 72 hours of the incident that led to their arrest.
+Students must contact Student Affairs at 434-924-7133 or use the Arrest Self-Disclosure Form within 72 hours of the incident that led to their arrest.
 Failure to comply with this continuing duty will result in the immediate referral of a student to the University Judiciary Committee and also may result in imposition of an interim suspension by the University Dean of Students (or designee).